battan40/hang-in-there/README.md

 ## Learning Goals

-* Gain understanding of how to write clean, DRY JavaScript, and SRP for manipulating data
+* Gain understanding of how to write clean, *DRY* `JavaScript`, and SRP for manipulating data
 * Use provided class by creating object instances, using the new keyword
-* Manipulate HTML with javaScript after the page has loaded, adding, removing, and updating elements on the DOM
+* Manipulate `HTML` with `JavaScript` after the page has loaded, adding, removing, and updating elements on the `DOM`
 * Begin to understand the connection between HTML, CSS, and JavaScript
 * Begin to understand how to refactor, debug and review a project to fully understand each piece of style and function